zareenfarooqui/w2v-on-harry-potter/README.md

 # w2v-on-harry-potter
-Code repositary for my word2vec on Harry Potter application.
+Code repository for my word2vec on Harry Potter application.

 You can visit this project at www.zareenfarooqui.com/w2v